danielcdmconsultores/hello-openai/README.md

 # hello-openai
-It is an executable ready to use, and an easy form to make queries & questions to OPENAI, from a command line interpreter (CLI) for Windows, Linux, Mac
+ℹ️ It is an executable ready to use, and an easy form to make queries & questions to OPENAI, from a command line interpreter (CLI) for Windows, Linux, Mac

 🚀 Features